-The aim of the present paper is to characterise the class $\mathcal{M}_g^0(q)$, for any positive integer $g$ and for $q$ an even power of a prime.
-Here \emph{characterise} means that for $q$ big enough we are able to describe the Weil polynomial of the class.
-As a consequence, we deduce that the class is ordinary and cyclic outside primes dividing $N_g$, an integer which does not depend on $q$ (Corollary \ref{cor:main}).
+The aim of the present paper is to characterise the class $\mathcal{I}_{\text{max}}^0(g,q)$.
+For any positive integer $g$, we prove that $\mathcal{I}_{\text{max}}^0(g,q)$ exists for any prime even power $q$ big enough and verifying some mild condition, and we describe its Weil polynomial (Theorem \ref{th:main}).
+As a consequence, we deduce that the class is ordinary and cyclic outside primes dividing an integer which does not depend on $q$ (Corollary \ref{cor:main}).
 Here \emph{cyclic} refers to the structure of the groups of rational points of the varieties inside the class.

 Our approach is linked to the theory of totally positive algebraic integers with minimal trace.
-As is for abelian varieties, the study of such algebraic integers has been of large interest during the last century (\cite{Siegel1945}, \cite{Smyth1984}, \cite{Boyd1985}) and is still an active domain of research (\cite{ElOtmani2014,MckeeSmyth2004_ANTS}).
+As it is for abelian varieties, such algebraic integers have been extensively studied during the last century (\cite{Siegel1945,Smyth1984,Boyd1985}) and are still an active domain of research (\cite{ElOtmani2014,MckeeSmyth2004_ANTS}).
 However, much is still unknown about them.
 For instance, it is not even known the optimal lower bound for the absolute trace (see \cite{Siegel1945,Smyth1984}).
-The connection within algebraic integers of small trace and the groups of rational points on algebraic varieties was pointed out by Serre (see for instance \cite{Aguirre2008} and the introduction of \cite{Smyth1984_AIF}).
-For a positive integer $g$, we define $\mathfrak{f}_g$ to be the minimal polynomial of a totally positive algebraic integer of degree $g$ with minimal trace, and which is maximal in the following sense.
-Let $\mathcal{F}_g$ be the set of all minimal polynomials of totally positive algebraic integers of degree $g$.
-Then, for any other $f\in\mathcal{F}_g$, the polynomial $\mathfrak{f}_g-f$ has positive leading coefficient (see Lemma \ref{lemma:key} and Table \ref{table:f_g} for some examples).
+The connection within algebraic integers of small trace and the groups of rational points on algebraic varieties was previously pointed out by Serre (see for instance \cite{Aguirre2008} and the introduction of \cite{Smyth1984_AIF}).

-The main result of the paper is the existence of a polynomial that ``parametrizes'' the family $\mathcal{M}_g^0(*)$, as stated in the following theorem.
+For a positive integer $g$, we define $\mathfrak{f}_g$ to be the minimal polynomial of a totally positive algebraic integer of degree $g$ with minimal trace, and which is maximal in a sense that we make precise in Lemma \ref{lemma:key} (see also Table \ref{table:f_g} for some examples).
+The main result of the paper is the existence of a polynomial that ``parametrizes'' the family of isogeny classes we are interested in, as stated in the following theorem.